Zethearc/Software-Engineering/README.md

-# Sentiment Analysis with google photos images
+# Sentiment Analysis with Google Photos Images

 ## Overview
 This project lays out an application for Android implement a system to detect emotions through image recognition from Google Photos repository.
 Finally, the program returns the images and the scores that got evaluated.

 ## User Guide
 1. Go to the `Android APK` folder and download the APK for android smartphones.
 2. Copy the APK to your phone.
 3. In your phone, search for the APK and install it.
 If your phone asks for confirmation or permission to install the apk, accept.